stanwu/build-linux-kernel/README.md

 Ubuntu 20.04.6 LTS (GitHub Codespaces)

+## How to Build the Kernel from Source Code Quickly

+Fork this project and then open it with Codespaces.
+That's all.

 ## Linux Kernel

 The Linux Kernel Long-Term Support (LTS) versions are crucial for maintaining the stability and security of various systems over extended periods.
 Here is a list of the currently supported LTS versions and their projected end-of-life (EOL) dates: